chadgates/RaspiCharts/README.md

+# Climate Monitor

+## Description
 This is a monitor for a server room using a RaspberryPi Zero with a GrovePi Temperatur Sensor.
 A websocket webserver serves webbrowsers via port 9000.
 A client process polls the temperatur and humidity every 5 seconds and pushes them to server.

 Some alarm settings in the client allow e-mail to be sent based on environment variables.
-There is some customization still missing in this documentation on how to do this at start....

 ![Browser Front End](/img/webfrontend.png)

+## Installation

 To install, git clone this repository as follows: